JoseArias31/Git-and-GitHub/README.md

 *To Pull documents from GitHub to our local repository:

--git pull origin main = keep in mind we need to be on the branch we want to pull from.
+-git pull origin main = Keep in mind we need to be on the branch we want to pull from.

 *Git fetch works to validate the changes made without changing anything from our repositories if so, we can git pull the changes.

--git fetch origin =works as a command to check the commit made so far
+-git fetch origin =works as a command to check the commit made so far.

+*Now, to push files to a remote repository from a local repository, we need to make sure that we have created a folder and have done the setup to start a new local repository with a git init.

+A good way to see if the repository is not ready to pull documents, we should run:
+-git remote -v = This will display no messages which means the local repository is not connected with the remote one.

+-Let's create a new repository on GitHub to see the lines commands to connect both repositories.